lmparppei/BeatPlugins/README.md

 # Plugin Guidelines

 * **Be Nice** – don't make the user confused and try not to mess up their work.
-Test your plugins thoroughly if they make any changes to the screenplay itself.
-Also take edge cases into account.
+Test your plugins thoroughly, especially if they make any changes to the screenplay itself.
+Try to take edge cases into account.

 * **Be Inclusive** – avoid discriminatory language.
 For example, use *women/men/other* rather than male/female.
-Using gender-neutral pronouns *(ie. they, hen, etc.)* is recommended when gender is ambiguous.
+Using gender-neutral pronouns *(ie. they, hän, hen, etc.)* is recommended when gender is ambiguous.

 * Preferrably distribute your plugins **free of charge** and make them open source.
-Beat is a non-profit and anti-capitalist venture, and not a platform for making profits.
-Nothing prevents you from making money out of making custom plugins, but sharing your creations would be greatly appreciated!
+Beat is a non-profit and anti-capitalist venture, and not a platform for finding loose change.
+Nothing prevents you from making money out of custom plugins, but sharing your creations would be greatly appreciated!

 ## Plugin Info